CruzHacks/cruzhacks-organizer-challenges/design-challenge.md

      - [White Logo PNG](./design-assets/white-logo.png)
      - [Gradient Logo PNG](./design-assets/gradient-logo.png)
      - [Purple Logo PNG](./design-assets/purple-logo.png)
- - Location and date (TBD - feel free to fill in this year's as a placeholder)
+ - Location and date (TBD - feel free to fill in last year's as a placeholder)
  - Some indication that applications open in December

 We're looking for clean, eye-catching designs that represent CruzHacks, technology, inclusion, and innovation.